 It is even possible that Lexington Arch is actually a natural bridge.
 The distinction: an arch is formed by the forces of weathering, such as ice, wind, and chemical breakdown of the rock.
 A natural bridge, by contrast, is formed by the flowing waters of a stream.
-It is possible that long ago when Lexington Canyon was less deep, the waters of Lexington Creek flowed through a cave in the wall of the canyon, in the process enlarging the tunnel that later became Lexington Arch.
-If this happened then the Arch is truly a natural bridge.
+It is possible that long ago when Lexington Canyon was less deep, the waters of Lexington Creek flowed through a cave in the wall of the canyon and in the process enlarged the tunnel that later became Lexington Arch.
+If this happened, then the Arch is truly a natural bridge.